faseehahmad00/json-server/README.md

 # json-server
-A quick way to host API using json-server
+A quick way to host API on heroku using json-server